 When planned maintenance on Densify services is necessary, the Densify Operations team will perform the work during a scheduled maintenance window.
 We will make reasonable efforts to announce at least 5 days prior to the event.

 These windows have been selected with the goal of minimizing service downtime, slowness, or other impact to the people and businesses that rely on Densify.
 Additionally, due to the nature of Densify’s overnight collection and analytics processes, maintenance windows are scheduled between 9 p.m. and midnight local customer time.

 From time to time, due to unforeseen events, we may have to perform emergency maintenance on Densify infrastructure or software components.
-This maintenance might cause some or all of the Densify services to be inaccessible by our users for a period of time.
+This maintenance might cause some or all the Densify services to be inaccessible by our users for a period.
 It is our goal to do this as infrequently as possible.
-Any emergency maintenance will be announced by email to the identified customer contacts with as much advance notice as reasonably possible.
+Any emergency maintenance will be announced by email to the identified customer contacts with as much notice as reasonably possible.
 As with planned maintenance, we do our best to minimize disruption caused by service outages.